mannynotfound/twitter-classic/README.md

 ### Keybindings

-`Shift` + `s`: Shuffles your timeline randomly.
+`Shift` + `S`: Shuffles your timeline randomly.
 Useful for testing the sorting functionality or as a glimpse into the future of algo Twitter.

-`Shift` + `c`: Sorts your timeline chronologically.
+`Shift` + `C`: Sorts your timeline chronologically.

 > _NOTE: These are mainly used for testing & are not optimized for performance_